ghoulmann/cs-curriculum/year_2.rst

 * Explain how networks such as the Internet work
 * Understand how computers can monitor and control physical systems
 * Outline some of the ethical challenges which youth face in their roles as media producers and members of online communities [Jenkins]
+* Narrate the development of computing technology from vaccuum tubes through mainframes to parallel and cloud computing;
+* Articulate the relationships between science, technology, and science-fiction literature.

 *Level 5*